a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 In the volume window, create a new folder F1 and open it.
 Note that the F1 icon is dimmed.
 In the volume window, create a new folder F2.
 Verify that the F1 icon is still dimmed.
 * Launch DeskTop.
 Open a volume window containing a file and a folder.
 Open the folder window.
 Drag the file to the folder icon (not the window).
 Verify that the folder window activates and updates to show the file.

 * Launch DeskTop.
-Shortcuts > Add a Shortcut... and create a shortcut for a volume directory that is not the first volume on the DeskTop.
-Shortcuts > Edit a Shortcut... and select the new shortcut.
-Verify that file picker shows both the correct disk name and the correct full path.
-* Launch DeskTop.
-Shortcuts > Add a Shortcut....
-Verify that if the pathname is a volume directory (e.g. "/VOL") and either "at boot" or "at first use" is selected, then an alert is shown when trying to commit the dialog.

-* Configure a system with a RAMCard, and ensure DeskTop is configured to copy itself to RAMCard on start.
-Launch DeskTop.
-Open the RAM Disk volume.
-Open the Desktop folder.
-Apple > Control Panels.
-Drag Desk.Acc from the Desktop folder to the Control.Panels window.
-Verify that an alert is shown that an item can't be movied or copied into itself.

-* Launch DeskTop.
 Open a volume window.
 Select two files.
 File > Duplicate....
 Leave the filename unchanged and click OK.
 Verify that an alert is shown, but the dialog is not dismissed.
 Change the name and click OK.
 Verify that a prompt is shown for the second file.
 * Launch DeskTop.
 Open a volume window.
 Select two files.
 File > Duplicate....
 Change the filename to the name of another file in the directory and click OK.
 Verify that an alert is shown, but the dialog is not dismissed.
 Change the name and click OK.
 Verify that a prompt is shown for the second file.